 Michigan’s premier criminal defense lawyers successfully defending clients charged with Larceny From a Motor Vehicle and other related charges, such as breaking and entering or damaging an automobile.

-The state of Michigan has some of the toughest laws related to stealing from cars and damaging cars.
-In addition to having some harsh penalties, the law that applies to Larceny From a Motor Vehicle is extremely complex.
-Judges, prosecutors, and police officers have likely either had something stolen from their vehicle or from a family member’s vehicle, so these cases can feel personal to them.
-This is not how the criminal justice system is supposed to work, and the defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will stand up and fight to make sure you are treated fairly and get every benefit and advantage the law allows.
+Michigan has some of the strictest laws related to stealing from cars and damaging cars.
+In addition to having some harsh penalties, the law that applies to Larceny From a Motor Vehicle is highly complex.
+Judges, prosecutors, and police officers have likely had something stolen from their vehicle or a family member’s vehicle, so these cases can feel personal.
+This is not how the criminal justice system is supposed to work.
+The Larceny from a Motor Vehicle defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. will stand up and fight to make sure you are treated fairly and get every benefit and advantage the law allows.

 Larceny From a Motor Vehicle Penalties

-The penalty for Larceny From a Motor Vehicle may depend on what is stolen, or the value of the item taken.
-A person who convicted of felony larceny for stealing or unlawfully removing or taking a wheel, tire, air bag, catalytic converter, radio, stereo, clock, telephone, computer, or other electronic device from a motor vehicle faces up to 5 years in prison, up to 5 years on probation, and a fine of not more than $10,000.00
+The penalty for Larceny From a Motor Vehicle may depend on what is stolen or the item’s value.
+A person who is convicted of felony larceny for stealing or unlawfully removing or taking a wheel, tire, airbag, catalytic converter, radio, stereo, clock, telephone, computer, or other electronic devices from a motor vehicle faces up to 5 years in prison, up to 5 years on probation, and a fine of not more than $10,000.00

-If a person is convicted of stealing something other than one of the specific items [listed above, then the value of what is taken determines the maximum punishment.
+If a person is convicted of stealing something other than one of the specific items listed above, the value of what is taken determines the maximum punishment.
 For example, if the value is:

-- Over $20,000, the maximum sentence is up to 10 years in prison, and up to 5 years on probation.
+- Over $20,000, the maximum sentence is up to 10 years in prison and 5 years on probation.